SavinPru/AM-treetool/README.md

+## 🔴 IMPORTANT❗🔴
+### amtree.sh is being replaced by a better, more powerful tool: [frodo](https://github.com/rockcarver/frodo).
+This repo will remain here but check out frodo and see if it can help you better accomplish what you need to.
+(June, 2022)

 # AM-treetool
 A shell script tool to export, import, list, describe, and prune Forgerock Identity Cloud and ForgeRock Access Management journeys/trees.